Jason Tali

-Jason Tali is a Papua New Guinean rugby league footballer who plays as a for Goole Vikings in RFL League 1, on short-term loan from Doncaster RLFC in the Championship.
+Jason Tali is a Papua New Guinean rugby league footballer who last played as a for Goole Vikings in RFL League 1, whilst on short-term loan from Doncaster RLFC in the Championship.
 He represented Papua New Guinea in the 2013 World Cup.

 Playing career

+Doncaster RLFC

-He plays for Doncaster in the Championship in England.
-His position is at centre.
+He played for Doncaster RLFC in the Championship in England.
+His position was at centre.